chuckcscccl/rustlr/chapter4.md

 will result in a variant `acase((),LBox<E>)`

-A struct is created for any non-terminal symbol that appears on the left-hand side of exactly one production rule.
+A struct is created for any non-terminal symbol that appears on the left-hand side of exactly one production rule, unless the type of that nonterminal is declared to "extend" another, enum type as explained above.
+You can also force an enum to be created instead of a struct by giving the singleton rule a left-hand side label, in which case the label will name the sole variant of the enum (besides the `_Nothing` default).
+This would be required when you know that the type will be extended with other variants, as demonstrated above.

 The name of the struct is the same as the non-terminal.
 If any of the grammar symbols on the right-hand side of the rule is given a label, it would create a struct with the fields of each struct named by these labels, or with `_item{i}_` if